fhcrc/taxtastic/DEVELOPING.rst

 ===================

 1. check out dev and make sure it is up to date with GitHub
-1. update CHANGELOG.rst (the topmost section header should indicate the new version number)
+1. update CHANGES.rst (the topmost section header should indicate the new version number)
 1. make a final commit to dev
 1. `git push origin dev`